novinary/React-Router-Movies/PSEUDOCODE.md

 - Uncomment componentWillReceiveProps function in Movie.js - Done
  Uncomment saveMovie function in Movie.js - Done
 - Once you have done that you will need to add a click handler to the save button. - Done

+Turn your Saved Movie list into Links.
+You will need to uncomment lines 29-39 in Movie.js to complete this.
+Your list of saved movies should be links to the movie itself.
+Study and understand what the saveMovie function is doing. -

+Turn your Saved Movie Links into NavLinks.